 Orthodontics Residency Program

-Zero Tuition. $40,000 Annual Stipend.
+Zero Tuition.
+Up to $40,000 Annual Stipend.

-The Orthodontics Residency at Austin Institute of Dental Medicine offers an exceptional educational experience that prepares residents to become skilled orthodontic specialists capable of managing complex cases with confidence.
+Our Orthodontics Residency offers an exceptional educational experience that prepares residents to become skilled orthodontic specialists capable of managing complex cases with confidence.
 Our two-year program combines rigorous clinical training, comprehensive didactic education, and research opportunities in a supportive, collaborative environment.

 Program Overview